-If you wish to come sit at Tahoma Zen Monastery for the first time, please contact to the monastery to let them us you would appreciate a basic orientation.
-On the day you intend to participate arrive 30 minutes early, we will go over how to sit comfortably, and a short introduction our form and practice.
+If you wish to come sit at Tahoma Zen Monastery for the first time, please contact to the monastery to let us know you would appreciate a basic orientation.
+On the day you intend to participate arrive 30 minutes early and we will go over how to sit comfortably, along with a short introduction our form and practice.
 Please wear loose comfortable dark or plain colored clothing.
 Chairs and Zazen benches available.

 Park near the entrance and walk past the office and kitchen down the road to the Zendo.
 There are bathrooms in the Zendo lobby.
 Remove shoes, enter the lobby, then bow at the entrance to the Zendo toward the altar and find a comfortable available seat.
 There is a sutra book for chanting under your cushion.

 Watch this introductory video by Taigen Shodo Harada Roshi on How to Sit Zazen:

 And you can contact the monastery for zen and meditation instruction.

 Please come regardless of your experience!
 Sit down and quiet your mind.

 Choka (sutra chanting): 4:50 a.m. – 6:00 a.m.

 Join us for morning service of sutra chanting (Choka) and zazen (seated meditation) in the mornings and zazen in the evenings.
 Chairs and kneeling benches are available as needed.

 Zazen periods last twenty-five minutes with a short break between periods.
 Kinhin (walking meditation) follows fifty minutes of zazen.
 Please be seated in the Zendo ten minutes before zazen begins.
 If you arrive after a period has started, please wait in the entrance area until the period ends before coming into the Zendo.